The exact cause is not known. It may be due to a problem with the immune system.

 - Sensitivity to light

-- Topical medication to help shrink blood vessels
+- Creams or gels to help shrink blood vessels and decrease redness

-- Eye drops to increase tear production for those with ocular rosacea
+- Eye drops to increase tear production (ocular rosacea)

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.